IPS-Eye-White

 The problem is that if you look up Homologeo you will find that this Greek word is used six times in the New Testament, but never in terms of agreeing with what God says about you.
 In every single case it is a statement or avowal of belief in a certain doctrine or creed.

-However, a Word of Caution...
-E-Sword has several Bible versions av - the Living Bible and The Message for example, that I would not touch with a barge pole.
-Neither of these are accurate translations but thought for thought paraphrases, heavily influenced by the authors own ideas.
+However, a word of caution...
+E-Sword gives you the choice of quite a few Bible versions - the Living Bible and The Message for example.
+I would not touch either of these two with a barge pole, neither being accurate translations but thought for thought paraphrases, heavily influenced by the authors own ideas.
 [In his book...
-The Purpose Driven Life Rick Warren has used a number of questionable Bible versions.
-See chapters Two and Four for examples.
+The Purpose Driven Life Rick Warren has used a number of very questionable Bible versions.
+DETAILS

 Commentaries